 Addiction does not happen in a vacuum and impacts much more than the individual engaging in dangerous compulsive behavior.
-Furthermore, patterns of alcoholism and other addictive tendencies often span across generations within families.
-Therefore, the whole family system is affected and involved in the process of addiction and recovery.
+Furthermore, addictive tendencies often span across generations within families.
+Therefore, the whole family system is affected and involved in the process of both addiction and recovery.

-This idea does not need much explanation for those of us whom have struggled through the consequences of addiction.
-Although different types of compulsive behavior stir up unique levels of mistrust and reaction among our family members, fractured relationships seem to be a common theme among those seeking recovery for all types of addiction.
-We might think we are only hurting ourselves, but the lingering effects of our behavior, even if only done in isolation, change us and create confusion and fraction among those around us.
+This idea does not need much explanation for those of us whom have struggled through the pain of addiction.
+Although different types of compulsive behavior stir up unique levels of mistrust and reaction among family members, fractured relationships seem to be a common theme among those seeking to take some personal action.
+We may believe that we are shielding others in the family, but the lingering effects of addiction and our unhealthy responses to them create confusion and fraction among others in the family.